 The United States Department of Veterans Affairs (VA) guaranty a mortgage loan call VA Home Loan.
 The program is for American veterans, military members currently serving in the U.S. military, reservists and select surviving spouses (provided they do not remarry).
-Veteran use this loan to purchase single-family homes, condominiums, multi-unit properties, manufactured homes and new construction.
+Veteran uses this loan to purchase single-family homes, condominiums, multi-unit properties, manufactured homes and new construction.

 The basic intention of the VA home loan program is to supply home financing to eligible veterans and to help veterans purchase properties with no down payment.
 Qualified mortgage lenders issue these loans.

 The original Servicemen’s Readjustment Act, passed by the United States Congress in 1944, extended a wide variety of benefits to eligible veterans.
 The VA loan guarantee program was especially important to veterans.
-Under the law, as amended & authorized, the VA guarantee or insure home, farm, and business loans made to veterans by lending institutions.
+Under the law, as amended & authorized, the VA guarantee or insure the home, farm, and business loans made to veterans by lending institutions.
 Over the history of the program, 20 million VA home loans have been insured by the government.

 VA Home Loans for Veterans